Avoiding Holiday Weight Gain

 Beta-Alanine has been the latest buzz at the gym the last few years.
 Does it work?
 Is it as good as creatine?
 Can you use it with creatine?
 Is it for strength?
 Is it for endurance?
 Are there any side effects?
 The preliminary studies have been mostly positive.
 In several studies, beta-alanine has been shown to improve both strength and endurance by delaying fatigue.
 Hoffman et al. (2006) even showed improved strength performance when beta-alanine was used in conjunction with creatine.

 Furthermore, studies are still being conducted on the amounts of beta-alanine one should consume.
 More studies are needed but preliminary research shows that 2 to 3 grams per day should increase your workout intensities by delaying the lowering of pH levels in your muscles.
 This mechanism allows your muscles to work harder and longer which should improve both strength training workouts and cardiovascular workouts.
 On the other hand, there has been one reported side effect: most subjects have reported a tingling sensation after consumption of beta-alanine.
 Most experts believe that the tingling sensation is probably due to an excessive amount being consumed in one serving.
 Therefore, most supplement companies advice a limit of 800mg beta-alanine at a time up to 4 times per day.
 As always, consult your physician or an experienced personal trainer about working out and consuming sports supplements.
-Happy Lifting and Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 Super Delicious Peanut Butter